Decision API before software acts

 Plan contract snapshot

-Compare decision scope, delivery model, rate-limit envelope, and expansion path before you submit intake.
+Compare decision scope, delivery model, rate-limit envelope, and expansion path before you request access.
 Default delivery is remote integration handoff (not on-site services).

-Plan Price Delivery model Monthly decision scope Rate-limit envelope Overage / expansion Support + SLA
+Plan Price Delivery model Monthly decision scope Rate-limit envelope Overage / expansion Support + uptime terms

 Evaluate ($0) $0 Sandbox + live demo validation only.
 No production usage.
-Shared demo limits; non-SLA.
+Shared demo limits; no contractual uptime terms.
 Move to API Starter, API Team, or API Enterprise for production.
-No production SLA.
+No production uptime terms.

 API Team (from $1,199/mo) From $1,199/mo Quote-based API runtime with included implementation support.
-Up to 50,000 decisions/month.
+Up to 50,000 decision records/month across multiple boundaries.
 Higher contract-defined envelope than Starter.
 Use burst packs or move to Enterprise for stricter governance and larger envelopes.
-Expanded support package + contract SLA terms + implementation support included.
+Launch support + contracted uptime terms + implementation support included.

 API Enterprise (from $3,999/mo) From $3,999/mo Enterprise runtime with included rollout/governance support.
-Up to 200,000 decisions/month and/or strict multi-team controls.
-Custom throughput/SLA envelope by contract.
+Up to 200,000 decision records/month and/or strict multi-team controls.
+Custom throughput and uptime envelope by contract.
 Further custom tiers above 200k/month as volume and controls expand.
 Full procurement/security package and enterprise support model with implementation support included.

 Need procurement or fit review?
 Book optional fit call.